Missing man with dementia out of Martin County found safe - NewsBreak

 BOCA RATON, Fla.
 (CBS12) — A woman is dead after a crash in Boca Raton.
 Just before 1:30 p.m. on Wednesday, the Boca Raton Police Department responded to calls about a crash along West Camino Real.
 The front passenger, 72-year-old Victoria Luna, died on scene while the driver, 73-year-old Martha Pineda, was transported to Delray Medical Center for treatment.

 WEST PALM BEACH, Fla.
 (CBS12) — Traffic is back to normal following a crash involving a patrol car with the West Palm Beach Police Department.
-The crash happened at the intersection of Palm Beach Lakes Boulevard and Australian Avenue.
-A CBS12 News En Español viewer shared video of the...
+According to the West Palm Beach Police Department, a drunk driver crashed into a cop car stopped at a red light.
+The crash happened...

+'Don't be shy, talk;' Man arrested for soliciting 12-year-old girl in Boynton Beach

+BOYNTON BEACH, Fla.
+(CBS12) — A man is behind bars after allegedly requesting sexual acts from a 12-year-old girl at a school bus stop.
+Boynton Beach Police said the incident happened on Jan.
+19. The child attends South Tech Preparatory Academy.
+According to police, Rasheed Curtis, 18, gave the...

 cw34.com